Meet The Feeding Trust Team

 Board member

-Helen has over 30 years experience working as a consultant paediatrician in multi-disciplinary teams with children with disabilities, including leading up a specialist paediatric feeding team at Sandwell General Hospital .
+Helen has over 30 years experience working as a consultant paediatrician in multi-disciplinary teams with children with disabilities, including leading a specialist paediatric feeding team in Sandwell, West Midlands.

 Hannah Daw